Image

 Room Assignment

-Room assignments for the 2025 fall semester will be available Tuesday, July 15.
+Room assignments for the 2026 fall semester will be available 12: p.m. (noon) on July 28, 2026.
 Students will be able to view their room and building assigned and roommate(s) - name, Penn State Access Account, and cell phone (if available).

 Date Time Action